 New numbers for September 2016 from Leichtman Research Group, Inc. show that the average household pays $103.10/month for pay TV service.

 That's $1,237.20 each year and it's just the average; some people pay a lot more!

-Thankfully, there are a lot of opportunities in the market to reduce that monthly bill and still get the great content you love...
+Thankfully, there are a lot of opportunities in the marketplace to reduce that monthly bill and still get the great content you love...

-Dish's streaming product is called Sling.com and it doesn't require a cable or satellite subscription either.
+Dish's streaming product is called Sling.com and it doesn't require a satellite dish either.
+Just an Internet connection!

 One of the most dominant names in streaming, Netflix charges $9.99 a month for the standard package that includes unlimited TV and movies.

 But if money is tight, you could pay a $7.99 monthly rate if you're willing to forgo high-definition (HD) programming.
 You'll only be able to watch in standard definition and only on one screen at the same time in your home.

 Netflix is distinguishing itself from the rest of the crowd by pumping a lot of money into creating original content to keep you coming back for more.

 One of the original two biggies in this marketspace (along with Netflix), Hulu moved from a partially free model to an all-pay service.
 Pricing starts at $7.99 a month.
 (Showtime is an additional $8.99 a month.)

 The biggest selling point of Amazon Prime might be the free two-day shipping at $99 a year.
 But don't overlook the service's robust streaming component.